Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Setting

-where $y_i$ is the outcome variable, $d_i$ is the policy/treatment variable, and confounding factors are represented by the variables $z_i$ which impacts the equation through an unknown function $g_\tau$.
-The main parameter of interest is $\alpha_\tau$, which is the quantile treatment effect, which describes the impact of the treatment on the conditional quantiles.
-We assume that the disturbance term $ \epsilon_i$ in (\ref{Eq:direct}) has a positive and finite conditional density at 0,

-We shall use a large number $p$ of technical controls $x_i=P(z_i)$ to achieve an accurate approximation to the functions $g_\tau$ in (\ref{Eq:direct}) which take the form: where $r_{\gtau i}$ denotes an approximation error.
+where $y_i$ is the outcome variable, $d_i$ is the policy/treatment variable, and confounding factors are represented by the variables $z_i$ which impact the equation through an unknown function $g_\tau$.
+We shall use a large number $p$ of technical controls $x_i=X(z_i)$ to achieve an accurate approximation to the function $g_\tau$ in (\ref{Eq:direct}) which takes the form: where $r_{\gtau i}$ denotes an approximation error.
+We view $\beta_\tau$ and $r_{\gtau}$ as nuisance parameters while the main parameter of interest is $\alpha_\tau$ which describes the impact of the treatment on the conditional quantile (i.e., quantile treatment effect).

-In order to perform robust inference with respect to model selection mistakes, we also consider an instrumental variable $\z_{0i}=\z_{0}(d_i,z_i)$ with the properties: